c-base/infoscreens/README.md

 ## Screens available

-The URLs give here will generally only work inside the c-base member network.
+The URLs given here will generally only work inside the c-base member network.

 ### Area-specific dashboards